 Transcripted Summary

-In the previous chapter, we learned a few basic locator types, IDs, names, and class names.
+In the previous chapter, we learned a few basic locator types - IDs, names, and class names.
 However, not all elements have one of these.
-Let's talk about an advanced locator type.
-They can help us find more types of elements, CSS Selectors.
+Let’s talk about an advanced locator type that can help us find more types of elements: CSS selectors.

+CSS selectors are expressions that use pattern matching to find elements on a web page.
 CSS documents use these selectors to apply style to elements.
-For example, take another look at that CSS document we saw on a previous chapter.
+For example, take a look at the CSS document we saw in a previous chapter:

 body {